I have a ton of great information for you today on wicked winter squash with IBS and IBD.

 Both winter squashes and sweet potatoes fall under this starchy vegetable category.

-Here are several starch-filled foods: plantain, yam, potato, sweet potatoes (all sorts), acorn squash, butternut squash, parsnips, beets, carrots, beans (baked, garbanzo, limo, black, kidney, navy, pinto), green peas and lentils.
+Here are several starchy foods: plantain, yam, potato, sweet potatoes (all sorts), acorn squash, butternut squash, parsnips, beets, carrots, beans (baked, garbanzo, limo, black, kidney, navy, pinto), green peas and lentils.

 Wicked Winter Squash with IBS and IBD